scarcekoi/Catppuccin-Palettes/README.md

 	<a href="https://github.com/scarcekoi/Catppuccin-Palettes/contributors"><img src="https://img.shields.io/github/contributors/scarcekoi/Catppuccin-Palettes?colorA=363a4f&colorB=a6da95&style=for-the-badge"></a>
 </p>

 Welcome to the **Catppuccin Palettes** repository!
 This repository contains the 4 colour palettes from the Catppuccin theme, this repository aims to provide multiple file formats for different use cases.
-Whether you're a designer, or developer, you'll find these files useful for your projects.

 ## Table of Contents
 - [File Formats](#file-formats)